Computer Terminology

 In most cases a program is designed to run on a single operating system (e.g., it will run on Windows but not on the Mac).

-Where there are both Mac and Windows versions you generally have to purchase both the Mac and Windows versions to run them on both systems.
-The licence is seldom transferable between operating systems even if you stop using the old operating system.
+Where there are both Mac and Windows versions you generally have to purchase each version to run them on both systems.
+The licence for software like legacy Microsoft Office is seldom transferable between operating systems even if you stop using the old operating system.

 Exceptions

-There are exceptions, particularly as software moves to cloud-based (or online) versions.
-As people move to having more than one device, solutions like Microsoft 365 (formerly Office 365) allow the user to install the application on more than one device and/or operating system.
+As software moved to cloud-based versions and people began to use more than one device, solutions like Microsoft 365 (formerly Office 365) allow the user to install the application on more than one device and/or operating system.

 Java